-The use of Adeno-associated Virus (AAV) vector, a small (approximately 5 kb long), non-enveloped virus for transgene delivery specifically into hepatocytes allows researchers to lineage trace hepatocytes during homeostatis and injury[71].
-Gao et al[72] isolated AAV serotype 8 (AAV8) which has a 10 - 100-fold higher liver tropism compared to other AAV serotypes.
-Malato et al[71] used the hepatotropism characteristic of the AAV8 to introduce Cre recombinase controlled under the hepatocyte specific transthyretin (Ttr) promoter to target hepatocytes, which has a higher specificity than the widely used Alb-Cre.
-They lineage traced the labelled hepatocytes under the context of homeostasis, acute liver injury, and biliary injury.
+The use of the Adeno-associated Virus (AAV) vector, a small (approximately 5 kb long), non-enveloped virus for transgene delivery specifically into hepatocytes, allows researchers to lineage-trace hepatocytes during homeostasis and injury[71].
+Gao et al[72] isolated AAV serotype 8 (AAV8), which has a 10 - 100-fold higher liver tropism compared to other AAV serotypes.
+Malato et al[71] used the hepatotropism characteristic of the AAV8 to introduce Cre recombinase controlled under the hepatocyte-specific transthyretin (Ttr) promoter to target hepatocytes, which has a higher specificity than the widely used Alb-Cre.
+They lineage-traced the labelled hepatocytes under the context of homeostasis, acute liver injury, and biliary injury.
 During homeostasis and acute liver injury, they did not find any evidence that hepatocytes are derived from the biliary compartment.
-However, they observed a small amount of biliary derived, periportal hepatocytes following bile duct ligation and the DDC injury, suggesting a population within the cholangiocyte population can differentiate towards hepatocytes following injury.
-However, this conclusion is based on the authors observed unlabelled hepatocytes located at the periportal region, instead of positively lineage trace the biliary cells.
-The same group went further to investigate whether cholangiocytes can differentiate into hepatocytes following chronic liver injury using the CDE diet regime which damage predominantly hepatocytes[36].
-Surprisingly, different from the DDC model, the authors observed minimal (less than 1%) contribution of hepatocytes from cholangiocytes after chronic liver injury.
-This was further confirmed with a positive lineage tracing model, using the CK19CreER;R26R-RFP mice.
-Furthermore, the authors also shown that mesenchymal cells cannot differentiate into hepatocytes after chronic liver injury.
-Yanger et al[31] further investigated the source of newly formed hepatocytes following chronic liver injury using the CK19CreER; R26R-YFP mice with the exposure of different type of injury, including the DDC, CDE, CCl4 administration, and alpha-naphthyl-isothiocyanate (ANIT) diet.
-Similar to what Schaub et al[36] observed, they did not observe contributions from the YFP labelled biliary cells differentiate towards hepatocytes after injury regardless of the timing of cell labelling before or during injury.
+However, they observed a small amount of biliary-derived, periportal hepatocytes following bile duct ligation and DDC injury, suggesting a population within the cholangiocyte population that can differentiate into hepatocytes following injury.
+However, this conclusion is based on the authors’ observation of unlabelled hepatocytes located at the periportal region, instead of positively lineage-traced biliary cells.
+The same group went further to investigate whether cholangiocytes can differentiate into hepatocytes following chronic liver injury using the CDE diet regime, which predominantly damages hepatocytes[36].
+Surprisingly, in contrast to the DDC model, the authors observed minimal (less than 1%) production of hepatocytes by cholangiocytes after chronic liver injury.
+This was further confirmed with a positive lineage-tracing model using CK19-CreER;R26R-RFP mice.
+Furthermore, the authors also showed that mesenchymal cells cannot differentiate into hepatocytes after chronic liver injury.
+Yanger et al[31] further investigated the source of newly formed hepatocytes following chronic liver injury using CK19-CreER; R26R-YFP mice by applying different types of injury, including DDC, CDE and CCl4 administration, as well as an alpha-naphthyl-isothiocyanate (ANIT) diet.
+Similar to what Schaub et al[36] observed, they did not detect any production of hepatocytes from YFP-labelled biliary cells after injury, regardless of the timing of cell labelling before or during injury.
 These suggest that quiescent cholangiocytes or activated atypical duct cells cannot differentiate into hepatocytes following injury.
-They further characterise the source of regenerating hepatocytes following liver injury using an AAV8 vector packaged with a Cre recombinase controlled under a hepatocyte specific Thyroid Binding Globulin promoter (AAV8-TBG-Cre).
-Hepatocytes of R26RYFP mice are labelled with YFP after AAV8-TBG-Cre administration, they observed no reduction in the amount of YFP labelled hepatocytes following treatment with the panel of injury models mentioned above, including the widely used CDE and DDC, suggesting the newly formed hepatocytes derived from self-duplication of pre-existing hepatocytes rather than other cell populations[31].
+They further characterised the source of regenerating hepatocytes following liver injury using an AAV8 vector packaged with a Cre recombinase controlled under a hepatocyte-specific Thyroid Binding Globulin promoter (AAV8-TBG-Cre).
+Hepatocytes from R26R-YFP mice are labelled with YFP after AAV8-TBG-Cre administration.
+They observed no reduction in the amount of YFP-labelled hepatocytes following treatment with the panel of injury models mentioned above, including the widely used CDE and DDC.
+This suggested that the newly formed hepatocytes derived from self-duplication of pre-existing hepatocytes rather than from other cell populations[31].